Galaxy-halo internal alignments across cosmic time: IllustrisTNG simulation data

 \subsection{Shape and angular momentum angles}

 We assume that the shape of galaxies and subhalos can be modeled as triaxial ellipsoids.
 In this framework, the eigenvalues and eigenvectors of the inertia tensor provide the lengths and orientations of the principal axes of each structure.
-To minimize the effect of particles at large radii that could induce asymmetries in the shape calculation \citep{Zemp2011, Bassett2019}, we compute the inertia tensor using stellar and dark matter particles within a sphere of radius twice their respective half-mass radii.
+To minimize the effect of particles at large radii that could induce asymmetries in the shape calculation \citep{Zemp2011, Bassett2019}, we compute the stellar (dark matter) inertia tensor using stellar (dark matter) particles within a sphere of radius twice the stellar (dark matter) half-mass radius.
 The components of the inertia tensor are calculated as

-where $i$ and $j$ refer to the spatial axes of the simulated box (i.e. \(i, j = 1, 2, 3\)), and \(m_n\) is the mass of the \(n\)-th particle.
+where $i$ and $j$ refer to the spatial axes of the simulated box (i.e., \(i, j = 1, 2, 3\)), and \(m_n\) is the mass of the \(n\)-th particle.
 The quantities \(x_{i,n}\) and \(x_{j,n}\) denote the components of the position vector of the \(n\)-th particle along the \(i\)-th and \(j\)-th axes, respectively.
 The position vectors are measured relative to the subhalo's center, defined as the location of the particle with the minimum gravitational potential energy.
-Then, by diagonalizing the inertia tensor, the eigenvectors that correspond to the largest, intermediate and smallest eigenvalues $\lambda_a,\, \lambda_b,$ and $\lambda_c$, respectively, provide the orientations of the major, intermediate and minor axes.
-Also, the length of each axis is given by the square root of each eigenvalue, i.e. $\sqrt{\lambda_a}=a$, $\sqrt{\lambda_b}=b$ and $\sqrt{\lambda_c}=c$ , where $a>b>c$.
+Then, by diagonalizing the inertia tensor of both the stellar and dark matter component, the eigenvectors that correspond to the largest, intermediate and smallest eigenvalues $\lambda_a,\, \lambda_b,$ and $\lambda_c$, respectively, provide the orientations of the major, intermediate and minor axes of each structure.
+Also, the length of each axis is given by the square root of each eigenvalue, i.e., $\sqrt{\lambda_a}=a$, $\sqrt{\lambda_b}=b$ and $\sqrt{\lambda_c}=c$ , where $a>b>c$.
 With this information, we quantify the internal shape alignments using the angles $\theta_a$ and $\theta_c$, defined as

 and

 where $\mathbf{a}_\mathrm{*}$ and $\mathbf{c}_\mathrm{*}$ are the major and minor axes of the galaxy, while $\mathbf{a}_\mathrm{DM}$ and $\mathbf{c}_\mathrm{DM}$ are the major and minor axes of the inner halo.
 If the galaxy and subhalo shapes were uncorrelated, the orientations of their semi-axes would be random.
 In that case, the average angles $\langle \theta_a \rangle$ and $\langle \theta_c \rangle$ would be $60^\circ$.
 Therefore, average values greater than $60^\circ$ indicate misalignment between the semi-axes, while values smaller than $60^\circ$ suggest a tendency toward alignment.